 3. Have a routine for your baby

-Best first time mom tips with newborn is to create an effective routine for your baby from the start.
+Best first time mom tips with newborn infant is to create an effective routine for your baby from the start.
 It will give you peace and less stress.
 Your baby will find comfort in knowing what to expect next.
 Win win situation here.

 I had a routine for all three of my kids.
 It works wonders and they slept through the night at 2 months old.
-Having a routine for your baby will help you get through the first 30 days home with your newborn.
+Having a routine for your baby will help you get through the first 30 days home with a newborn.

 4. Get baby to sleep through the night